Apple’s iOS from Version 1.0 to 17.0 features and improvements

 Firstly, What is an OS?
 A mobile operating system (OS) is software that allows smartphones, tablet PCs (personal computers) and other devices to run applications and programs.
 A mobile OS typically starts up when a device powers on, presenting a screen with icons or tiles that present information and provide application access.
 Mobile operating systems also manage cellular and wireless network connectivity, as well as phone access.
 There are two major players in the mobile operating system world, namely Android and Apple’s iOS.
-Today we will gonna study what is IOS, how it works, what is the latest ios version, it’s features, application, and much more!
+Today we will study what is IOS, how it works, what is the latest ios version, its features, application, and much more!

 What is iOS?

-iOS stands for iPhone Operating System is a mobile operating system which is developed and used by Apple In exclusively for its hardware iPhone, iPod touch, and iPad. iOS runs on all models of iPhones and its primary rival is Google’s Android. iOS was first released alongside the iPhone in 2007 and began running on iPads and models of iPod Touch alike.
-Since then, iPod Touch has somewhat fallen by the wayside and iPad’s now run on a larger screen-friendly version of iOS, named iPadOS – even if it remains fairly similar.
+iOS stands for iPhone Operating System is a mobile operating system that is developed and used by Apple In exclusively for its hardware iPhone, iPod touch, and iPad. iOS runs on all models of iPhones and its primary rival is Google’s Android. iOS was first released alongside the iPhone in 2007 and began running on iPads and models of iPod Touch alike.
+Since then, iPod Touch has somewhat fallen by the wayside and iPads now run on a larger screen-friendly version of iOS, named iPadOS – even if it remains fairly similar.
 Over the course of thirteen (13) yrs, iOS developed very well in several areas.
 The main noticeable development you will see is in the app store, the App Store has become more prolific than many would have imagined.

 These changes have come via another feature that is of significant appeal to iOS users – frequent updates.
 Apple is known for supporting its devices over many years with regular updates – from solving bugs and security issues to big releases that bring new and exciting features. iOS is the world’s second-most widely installed mobile operating system, after Android.
 It is the basis for three other operating systems made by Apple: iPadOS, tvOS, and watchOS.
-An iOS is a closed proprietary software.
+IOS is a closed proprietary software.

 Apples iOS AT A GLANCE